Children's Day: Hong Kong

 Children's Day (兒童節 (ji4 tung4 zit3)) is celebrated on 4 April.

 India

 Children's Day is celebrated across India to increase awareness of the rights, care and education of children.
 It is celebrated on 14 November every year as a tribute to India's first Prime Minister, Jawaharlal Nehru.
 Fondly known as "Chacha (Uncle) Nehru" among children, he advocated for children to have a fulfilling education.
 On this day, many educational and motivational programs are held across India, by and for children.

 Indonesia

-In Indonesia, Children's Day is celebrated on 23 July.
-It was established as a holiday in 1984.
+In Indonesia, National Children's Day is commemorated on 23 July.
+It was first commemorated in 1984.

 Japan

 Japan's Children's Day (こどもの日, kodomo no hi) is celebrated on 5 May, a National Holiday since 1948, to celebrate the happiness of all children and to express gratitude toward mothers.
 There is a long tradition, from the 8th century, to celebrate children's day twice a year; 3 March for girls and on 5 May for boys.
 On 3 March, also known as the Doll Festival, Japanese people decorate their households with traditional Heian Period doll sets and plum blossom, and drink Amazake.
 On 5 May, also known as 端午の節句 (tango-no sekku), they fly carp streamers outside, display Samurai dolls, and eat Kashiwa mochi and chimaki.
 There were some who argued in 1948 that 3 March should also be a National Holiday.